Inside Cellar Walls, (330 Commercial Road, E14)

-Life has just begun: collage; omelet and newspaper; the stairways of night and twins everywhere, twin rooms, twin insomniacs.
+Life has just begun: collage; omelette and newspaper; the stairways of night and twins everywhere, twin rooms, twin insomniacs.

-Life has just begun: echo from the nightmare of philosophy of new Cultural Revolution born like yolk of egg in midnight albumen, womb of displaced sleep-time.
+Life has just begun: echo from the nightmare of the philosophy of the new Cultural Revolution born like the yolk of an egg in midnight albumen, the womb of displaced sleep-time.

-Life has just begun: rock and roll on the radio show, late breakfast, dream aura around light of mid-day, mind full of pop art, street full of spring rain.
+Life has just begun: rock and roll on the radio show, late breakfast, dream aura around the light of mid-day, mind full of pop art, a street full of spring rain.

-Stretch a canvas and sketch in a dog headed space-man comic cartoon with a blurb balloon, “life has just begun,” before it is burst by the rocket ships of the metropolis, wars of civilization.
+Stretch canvas and sketch in a dog-headed space-man comic cartoon with a blurb balloon, “life has just begun,” before it is burst by the rocket ships of the metropolis, wars of civilization.
 The words sealed safely to float infinitesimally in the sky for posterity.

-Scar faced theatre man in brown leather flying jacket, plays ragtime piano youth music, looks up smiling, eyes like brown jewels.
+Scar-faced theatre man in a brown leather flying jacket plays ragtime piano youth music, looks up smiling, eyes like brown jewels.
 The French girl leans alone onto the bar, stares into her coffee gossips with the American girl.
-The Australian sits beneath the pink light with his car girl, yellow bearded icing toned face looking at wide eyed girl of the island of eyes.
+The Australian sits beneath the pink light with his car girl, yellow bearded icing toned face looking at the wide-eyed girl of the island of eyes.
 I am sitting by window waitress calculating when a brick is thrown by East End punk, smash’s glass.
 Piano teeth clatter and spit, the cafe gang is out on the street in a moment.
 I wonder if the punk is anyone’s relative.
-Upon my visit to the squatters’ cafe I find that everyone a walking mirror of themselves.
+Upon my visit to the squatters’ cafe, I find that everyone’s a walking mirror of themselves.
 I bounce out of the cafe like a water ski.

 I’m reading the poet, a little like me